SNEB Annual Conference

 - Authors are encouraged to consider the Journal of Nutrition Education and Behavior (JNEB) for publication of papers based on presentations at the annual meeting.
 However, acceptance of an abstract does not guarantee acceptance by JNEB, nor does rejection of an abstract indicate that it would be unsuitable for publication in JNEB.

 - All abstracts will be blinded and peer reviewed according to specific criteria.
 More information about the review criteria is online.
 Authors will receive feedback based on a standardized evaluation form if their submission is rejected.
-Rejected standard abstracts can be resubmitted by the late breaking deadline of March 1, 2018.
 All accepted abstracts will be published in a supplemental issue of the Journal of Nutrition Education and Behavior for the Annual Conference.

 - Due to the blinded review process, reviewers cannot determine if a student or professional submitted the abstract.
 Faculty who have students submitting abstracts are strongly encouraged to review these abstracts and assist their students in writing the abstract if necessary to increase the students’ chances of acceptance.

-If you have any questions, please contact the SNEB offices at 800-235-6690 or send an email to firstname.lastname@example.org
+If you have any questions, please contact the SNEB office at 317-328-4627 or send an email to firstname.lastname@example.org.